enthought/pyface/docs/source/testing.rst

    GuiTestAssistant is currently only available on Qt.

-:class:`GuiTestAssistant` is a mixin class intended to to augment :class:`python:unittest.TestCase`.
-In fact, it has :class:`~traits.testing.unittest_tools.UnittestTools` from traits as a base class and thus gives access to methods like :meth:`~traits.testing.unittest_tools.UnittestTools.assertTraitChanges`.
+:class:`GuiTestAssistant` is a mixin class intended to augment :class:`python:unittest.TestCase`.
+In fact, it inherits from :class:`~traits.testing.unittest_tools.UnittestTools` from Traits and thus gives access to methods like :meth:`~traits.testing.unittest_tools.UnittestTools.assertTraitChanges`.
 See the `Traits Testing documentation <https://docs.enthought.com/traits/traits_user_manual/testing.html#testing>`_ for more.